-214 valid responses (including one respondents who selected more than one item).
-The highest percentage of respondents, 45.3% (97) would approach the council first for advice, the second highest percentage was Charitable organisations e.g. Citizens' Advice Bureau (38.8%).
+214 valid responses (including one respondent who selected more than one item).
+The highest percentage of respondents, 45.3% (97) would approach the council first for advice, the second highest percentage was charitable organisations e.g. Citizens Advice (38.8%).